 How do tumours develop?

-Normal cells grow and multiply in a controlled manner that produces more cells as they are needed to keep the body healthy.
+Normally, all of our cells grow and multiply in a controlled manner that produces more cells as they are needed to keep the body healthy.
 When cells become old or damaged, they die and are replaced with new cells.

-Sometimes the orderly process of cell growth and division goes wrong.
+Sometimes, however, this orderly process of cell growth and division goes wrong.